 The Private Law Master’s Program teaches students about the economical and international scope of legal sciences; it aims to impart an interdisciplinary point of view that is imperitive to tackle new legal concerns that emerge with the globalization of the world.
 Classes are taught by expert faculty members and practitioners.
 The program aims to produce forward thinking lawyers capable of providing solutions to the concerns of today and tomorrow.

--About the class process
+-About the course phase:

--Thesis stage and graduation
+-Thesis phase and graduation

-[*] It should be noted that only the Research Methods and Ethics course has a different code and is ISL 5301.
+[*] It should be noted that only the Research Methods and Ethics course has a different code and that is ISL 5301.